Pillars Bible Union members presenting their identity during the launch

 Community Cleanup Day: Faith in Action

-The event will include community cleaning, teaching, teamwork, and outreach as we work together to transform our town and villages.
+The activity included community cleaning, teaching, teamwork, and outreach as participants worked together to transform the town and surrounding villages.

 Event Pillars Bible Union Community Cleanup Day